-This is a useful trick to temporarily change the shell after login.
-The user can change its shell without doing logoff and restart the machine.For eg. a user require to change the shell in system to perform various commands.
+In this article we will learn how to temporarily change the shell after login in Linux.
+The user can change its shell without doing logoff and restart the machine.For example a user require to change the shell in system to perform various commands.

 cat /etc/shells